Our Structure

 Our membership is predominantly individual members plus one active branch in Darlington.
 Individual members are welcome to join the branch and take part in regular meetings and discussions.

-We also have a number of associated member organisations which share our aims and support our work.
+We also have a number of supporters and associate member organisations which share our aims and support out work.

 Anna, 19